BWindey/edit-distance/README.md

 which is an edited version of `edit_distance()` that can return early.

 The used benchmark code is still available under `misc/test.c3`.

+# Best aproximate match
+I included this C program too because it's basically the same algorithm as the edit-distance, just with a different initialization.
+I only bothered to implement the visual table version because I don't actually see any future usecase yet, just wanted to check my manual work with a computer program.